nhaouari/CRATE/README.md

 service providers, thus your documents belong to you and whom you trust, (iii) CRATE does not include all text editing capabilities.

 ## CRATEv2
-This enhanced version is to make CRATE more user-friendly with enhanced formating options.
-In fact, CRATEv2 add capabilities of modern collaborative editors by using the QUILL editor.
+**CRATEv2**   is  in the goal of making CRATE  more user-friendly with enhanced formating options.
+CRATEv2 add capabilities of modern collaborative editors using **QUILL** editor.
 Therefore, all the basic text formating options are now supported.
 Moreover, the images from web via copy past or directly from user to user (small sizes < 25Kb).
 The equations are supported also using KaTeX.
-Beside this, a basic commenting system is added to the editor, to support more interaction between the editors.
-[Online demo](http://nhaouari.github.io/CRATE/)
+Beside this, a basic commenting system is added to the editor, to support more interaction between the editors ([online demo](http://nhaouari.github.io/CRATE/)).

-CRATE is still in its very early stage of development.
+> **CRATEv2** is still in its very early stage of development.
 Therefore, the application may be buggy.
 Also, even basic functionalities are not implemented yet.
 Feel free to [request functionalities, report issues, and ask questions](https://github.com/nhaouari/CRATE/issues).

 # Get started

-When you open such [link](http://nhaouari.github.io/CRATE), you should see in menu *Guide me!*, just click on it, and flow the steps.
+When you open such [link](http://nhaouari.github.io/CRATE), you should see in menu *Guide me!*, just click on it, and follow the steps.

 # Acknowledgments